levischechter/alan_dart_fork/README.md

 [![](https://img.shields.io/badge/compatible-flutter-blue)](https://flutter.dev)
 [![GitHub](https://img.shields.io/github/license/alan-sdk/alan.dart)](https://github.com/alan-sdk/alan.dart/blob/main/LICENSE)

+this is a fork from https://github.com/alan-sdk/alan.dart to enable web-grpc

 Alan.dart is a pure Dart package allowing you to easily integrate your Dart-based project with any [Cosmos](https://cosmos.network)-based blockchain.

 You can find the documentation on the [official website](https://alan-sdk.github.io/alan.dart/).